sorensenj50/zimmrApp/README.md

 ### Purpose of Repo

 Though this repo is public, I am not seeking contributors to improve Zimmr.
 Instead, I intend this repo to display the work I've put into Zimmr so that employers or other interested parties can get a sense of my abilities.
 In the rest of this `README`, I'll give a summary of the code and my thought process behind it.
+You can also install my app via TestFlight to see what it does for yourself.
+Link: https://testflight.apple.com/join/pvHUsutx

 ### Design